 - The Authority's Local Development Plan which sets planning policy for the Park is being reviewed.
-It is due to reach deposit stage by March 2018 and be submitted to Welsh Government in December 2018. - → 7,300 people are employed in the tourism sector in Pembrokeshire and almost 4,000,000 people visit Pembrokeshire each year2 helping support the local economy.
-The Park's special qualities offer great recreational opportunities, including dark skies, breath taking landscapes, historical and cultural experiences and walking opportunities.
+It is due to reach deposit stage by March 2018 and be submitted to Welsh Government in December 2018. - The Park's special qualities offer great recreational opportunities, including dark skies, breath taking landscapes, historical and cultural experiences and walking opportunities.
 Maintaining these natural and cultural assets is a key function of the Authority.
 In 2016/17 85.81% of Rights of Way were open and accessible and meeting the quality standards.